google/zetasql/docs/data-types.md

 + `YYYY`: Four-digit year
 + `[M]M`: One or two digit month
 + `[D]D`: One or two digit day

+To learn more about the literal representation of a date type, see [Date literals][date-literals].

 ## Datetime type